prometheus/docs/content/docs/instrumenting/writing_exporters.md

 ### Drop less useful statistics

-Some instrumentation systems expose 1m/5m/15m rates, average rates since application start (these are called `mean` in Dropwizard metrics for example) in addition to minimums, maximums and standard deviations.
+Some instrumentation systems expose 1m, 5m, 15m rates, average rates since application start (these are called `mean` in Dropwizard metrics for example) in addition to minimums, maximums and standard deviations.

 These should all be dropped, as they’re not very useful and add clutter.
 Prometheus can calculate rates itself, and usually more accurately as the averages exposed are usually exponentially decaying.
-You don’t know what time the min/max were calculated over, and the standard deviation is statistically useless and you can always expose sum of squares, `_sum` and `_count` if you ever need to calculate it.
+You don’t know what time the min or max were calculated over, and the standard deviation is statistically useless and you can always expose sum of squares, `_sum` and `_count` if you ever need to calculate it.